kittrz9/sorta-engine/README.md

  - Get the filesize of the executable down (it's getting close to 1MB and most of the size is just from stb_image.h, it also takes stb_image.h a while to actually compile)
  - Support for multiple rendering (and maybe audio) backends like vulkan
  - Reduce memory usage
- - Fix font rendering (currently draws them in slightly off positions)
+ - Fix font rendering (currently draws slightly too high)